Olivier-Boudeville/OSDL-Snake/yag/doc/yag-osdl.rst

 :Organisation: Copyright (C) 2004-2021 Olivier Boudeville
 :Contact: about (dash) yag-osdl (at) esperide (dot) com
 :Creation date: Sunday, August 17, 2008
-:Lastly updated: Sunday, March 14, 2021
+:Lastly updated: Wednesday, March 31, 2021
 :Status: Stable
-:Version: 0.8.0
+:Version: 1.1.4
 :Dedication: Users of the ``YAG-OSDL`` tool.
 :Abstract:

    The role of `YAG-OSDL <http://snake.esperide.org/yag-osdl.html/>`_ is to generate static HTML galleries out of a filesystem tree containing snapshots (camera pictures).
+See `this website <https://osdl-data.esperide.org>`_ for an example of YAG-OSDL in action.

    Browsing this content can be done according to the tree structure (per gallery, through which one can navigate and that can be nested, each with subgalleries containing thumbnails) or based on themes that themselves form a separate hierarchy (any theme may be further split into subthemes recursively).